+Invitation to Communion

+Return to the Lord with all your heart.
+Receive bread for the journey and drink for the desert.

+DISTRIBUTION

+Aus Tiefer Not

+J. S. Bach

 BLESSING

-The body and blood of our Lord Jesus Christ strengthen and keep you in his grace.
+The body and blood of our Lord Jesus Christ strengthen you and keep you in his grace.
 Amen

 PRAYER AFTER COMMUNION

 Let us pray.
-Compassionate God,

-you have fed us with the bread of heaven.
+Compassionate God, you have fed us with the bread of heaven.
 Sustain us in our Lenten pilgrimage: may our fasting be hunger for justice; our alms, a making of peace; and our prayer, the song of grateful hearts, through Jesus Christ, our Savior and Lord.
-Amen.
+Amen

 SENDING

 God blesses us and sends us in mission to the world.

+BENEDICTION

-BENEDICTION May God who has called us forth from the dust of the earth, and claimed us as children of the light, strengthen you on your journey into life renewed.
+May God who has called us forth from the dust of the earth, and claimed us as children of the light, strengthen you on your journey into life renewed.
 The Lord bless you and keep you.
 The Lord's face shine upon you with grace and mercy.
 The Lord look upon you with favor and give you + peace.
+Amen

+SENDING HYMN

+I Am the Bread of Life

+ELW 485

+DISMISSAL

-Amen.
-Sending Hymn Seed That in Earth Is Dying ELW 330 DISMISSAL Marked with the cross of Christ, go forth to love and serve the Lord.
+Marked with the cross of Christ, go forth to love and serve the Lord.

 Thanks be to God.
-POSTLUDE